marcusgia2505/LIONESS_doc/docs/03021_lionessexperiment.rst

 f) Time out
 -------------

 In each stage, you can define a maximum time participants have to complete the stage.
 This is useful to keep up the pace of the experiment.
+If a participant does not finish in time, he or she can be directed towards a different stage in the game or to the standard time out page which shows the following message:

-.. warning:: You did not make a decision before the time was up. <br><br> You have been removed from the HIT.
+.. warning:: You did not make a decision before the time was up.
+You have been removed from the HIT.
 You can close down this window.

 g) Kicked out by experimenter
 -------------------------------

+In the control panel, experimenters can kickout participants by entering their player number.
+They receive the following message and get their show-up fee.
+The values between $ signs are filled by the values set in the parameters.

 .. warning:: Unfortunately, this HIT was terminated for a technical reason!
 You cannot continue.
 You will receive your guaranteed participation fee of $ $participationFee$.
 To collect your earnings, please fill out this random code on MTurk:
                 **$randomid$** Once you have filled out this code, you can close this window.
                 Thank you for your participation.

+.. note:: This features should be used with care.
+It is mainly intened when technical problems appear.

 h) No re-entering possible
 ---------------------------